vtcs5204/23f/project.md

 ### Introduction

-The main focus of this class is in research in operating systems, which will be structured as a class final project.
-A good project will make a new contribution, rather than implementing an existing system or idea.
-It can be related to your graduate research, as long as it overlaps with the themes in the course.
-Collaboration is required: each project can be done in groups of two or individually (only for exception cases).
-Projects will be evaluated based on a final presentation (e.g., video demo) and a project write up.
+This course primarily centers around learning OS design internals and conducting research in operating systems, with the key component structured as a final project.
+A successful project should entail a novel contribution, avoiding mere replication of existing systems or ideas.
+It's permissible if your project aligns with your graduate research, as long as it intersects with the course themes.

+Collaboration is essential; projects should be undertaken in pairs.
+Assessment of projects will encompass a final presentation, such as a video demonstration, along with a comprehensive project write-up.

 ### Milestones